 Sarah Foster Memorial Trap Academy

 Thank you for considering Mizzou’s Sarah Foster Memorial Trap Academy.
-Through funding provided by the Midway USA Foundation, and Mizzou’s College of Agriculture, Food and Natural Resources we are offering the academy for the fifth time in 2018.
+Through funding provided by the Midway USA Foundation, and Mizzou’s College of Agriculture, Food and Natural Resources we are offering the academy for the sixth time in 2019.

-This will be an exciting opportunity for young rising junior and senior shooters (must be entering your junior or senior year of high school in the fall of 2018) to learn techniques, leadership, team building, and mental preparation.
-(If a shooter is active and competitive at the sophomore level, they also will be considered.)
+This will be an exciting opportunity for young rising sophomore, junior and senior shooters (must be entering your sophomore, junior or senior year of high school in the fall of 2019) to learn techniques, leadership, team building, and mental preparation.
+(If a shooter is active and competitive at the rising freshman level, they also will be considered.)

 Our goal is to allow open application, but we will select only 20 shooters.
 Squads will be formed blending all skill levels of shooters that truly want to improve their shooting in a competitive shooting environment.

 This academy is intended for shooters with the desire to shoot and an interest in pursuing a degree in higher education upon graduation from high school from any institution.

 Contact for additional information: David Vaught, Ph.D., email@example.com

 Running June 20-22, 2019, the Trap Academy includes:

 - 300 rounds